The story so far

 All our courses involve some live musicians so participants get invaluable practical experience, and select courses include coaching on posture, stagecraft and making an impression, as well as insightful talks from women excelling in other professions.
 In addition to the courses, the RPS facilitates social networking opportunities for participants and mentors, and provides bespoke guidance and introductions to individuals, aiming to empower all involved to make continued progress.

-In 2018, we presented our most ambitious course yet: a five-day immersive course on conducting opera in collaboration with the Royal Opera House and National Opera Studio which brought together 12 participants and 13 observers drawn from a range of backgrounds and abilities, many of whom called it a life-changing experience.
+In 2018, we presented a significantly more ambitious course: a five-day immersive course on conducting opera in collaboration with the Royal Opera House and National Opera Studio which brought together 12 participants and 13 observers drawn from a range of backgrounds and abilities, many of whom called it a life-changing experience.
 Further courses with ROH and NOS followed.

 The pandemic - and startlingly limited funding for gamechanging initiatives like this - then slowed our momentum.
 We are still dearly seeking funds to present more of our beginner and intermediate courses around the country.
 If you're an individual, or part of a trust or company, who might have means to support the cause, please do get in touch: we would love to offer more such opportunities with your help.

-Nonetheless, from 2022 - with help from North Music Trust - we have established a new high-level course with Royal Northern Sinfonia, the orchestra of Sage Gateshead, designed to give a cohort of outstanding individuals dedicated time to further their skills with a full professional orchestra, and year-round receive support and guidance from Alice and from the RPS team on attaining professional opportunities.
+Nonetheless, from 2022 - with help from North Music Trust - we have established a new high-level course with Royal Northern Sinfonia, the orchestra of The Glasshouse International Centre for Music in Gateshead, designed to give a cohort of outstanding individuals dedicated time to further their skills with a full professional orchestra, and year-round receive support and guidance from Alice and from the RPS team on attaining professional opportunities.

-Numerous participants are now establishing careers as conductors, such as Olivia Clarke who had never considered conducting till she took part in an RPS course and has now been appointed as both the Mackerras Conducting Fellow at English National Opera, and Assistant Conductor at the CBSO.
-Other participants such as Lada Valesova and Karin Hendrickson have both proceeded to conduct mainstage productions at Opera Holland Park.
+Numerous participants are now establishing careers as conductors, such as Olivia Clarke who had never considered conducting till she took part in an RPS course and has since been appointed as the Mackerras Conducting Fellow at English National Opera, Lada Valesova and Karin Hendrickson who have both proceeded to conduct mainstage productions at Opera Holland Park, Charlotte Corderoy and Rita Castro Blanco who have been appointed as Assistant Conductors at the CBSO, and Tess Jackson who in 2024 makes her BBC Proms debut conducting the National Youth Orchestra of Great Britain.

 In 2023, Faber published Alice's book book 'In Good Hands: The Making of A Modern Conductor' which accounts her life in conducting so far, including all her endeavours to change the game for women conductors, and uniquely draws on the insights and testimonies of a host of other renowned conductors worldwide.